anniesullie/LCP_Examples/speed_index_vs_lcp/README.md

 ### http://wap.baidu.com/

-The largest contentful paint on this page is a text paragraph.
+The Largest Contentful Paint on this page is a text paragraph.
 The full text content of the page paints quickly, but smaller images load in slowly over the next few seconds, causing Speed Index to be later.

 **Speed Index occurs at 2714ms in this example, which is not visible in the filmstrip**